Skip to Main Content

 Description:

-The U.S. Geological Survey (USGS) is seeking candidates for Mendenhall Research Fellows.
-The Mendenhall Research Fellowship Program provides an opportunity for postdoctoral fellows to conduct concentrated research in association with USGS scientists.
-Current postdoctoral opportunities span topics ranging from advanced computing, programming, and modeling, to ecology, water resources, energy and minerals, and natural hazards.
-There is something for almost any background.
+The U.S. Geological Survey (USGS) is recruiting Mendenhall Research Fellows.
+The Mendenhall Research Fellowship Program allows postdoctoral fellows to conduct concentrated research in association with USGS scientists.
+Current opportunities span topics ranging from advanced computing, programming, and modeling to social science, water resources, energy and minerals, and natural hazards.

-The postdoctoral fellows are appointed to the USGS for two years and receive full salary and benefits at the GS-12 level, step 1.
-Mendenhall Fellow appointments are time limited, not to exceed two years, and are full-time.
-Under certain circumstances, the appointment may be extended up to an additional two years.
+Postdoctoral fellows are hired as full-time USGS employees at the GS-12 (step 1) level, including full salary and benefits.
+Mendenhall Fellow appointments are time limited, not to exceed two years.
+Under certain circumstances, the appointment may be extended up to two additional years.

-Applicants are encouraged to contact the Research Advisor(s) for the Research Opportunity of interest to coordinate the development of a research proposal.
+Applicants should contact the Research Advisor(s) for the Research Opportunity of interest to coordinate the development of a research proposal.

-Specific application requirements and available resarch opportunities can be found on the Mendenhall Program website.
+Specific application requirements can be found on the Mendenhall Program website.

 Participating Institution(s):